freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

 In this tutorial I will be explaining the steps to first build llvm-10.0.0 with clang-10.0.0 and then use it to build openmp-10.0.0 with offloading support.

-Note that the online terminal runs on a virtual machine without GPU.
-So the instructions here may generate some warnings for unsupported options.
-You should find a machine with GPU installed.
+This online terminal runs on a virtual machine with NVIDIA GPU Tesla K80 and CUDA toolkit 10.1 installed.

 ---